micado-eu/micado_data/README.md

 In the corresponding folder we'll create a single folder for each process with all the available information: process description, steps, document samples/templates.

+## MICADO DB
+This folder host the schema for Micado DB.

+All changes and comments on the DB will be managed in this repositories with issues and Push Requests.

 ### Funded by

 ![EU Logo](https://github.com/micado-eu/MICADO/blob/master/img/Flag_of_Europe.svg_.png)This project has received funding from the European Union’s H2020 Innovation Action under Grant Agreement No 822717.